cdleong/cdleong.github.io/_posts/2019-3-1-finding-myself-in-latent-space.md

 If you don't know what those are, well, basically you start by feeding picking some arbitrary starting latent vector, and doing the following repeatedly:

 ```
 1. Nudge the latent vector just a bit in some direction.
-Maybe add some random small number to each latent.
+(Maybe add some random small number to each latent.)
 2. Feed the new latent vector into the StyleGAN, and use that to generate a new picture.
-3. Check if that new picture looks more similar to the target picture (this is what Frechet.
+3. Check if that new picture looks more similar to the target picture
+(this is what Frechet Inception Distance is for.
+It measures similarity)
 4. If the new one looks more similar, that was a good nudge, and we're going the right direction.
     Next time, nudge it more like that!
+   If not, pick a different direction.
 ```

 Do that until the new image looks really similar to the target image, and voila!